bezagadisa-dotcom/My_first_project/README.md

 Hello 👋
 My name is Beza Gadisa.
-I am a first-year Software Engineering student.
+I am a second-year Software Engineering student.

 This repository is for practicing:
 - HTML